terraci init

 - Existing Terraform files

-- GitLab CI configuration
+- CI configuration files

 - Any other project files